 No more than \$200.00 is to be kept in the register at any given time.
 There should never be more than three \$20 bills in a drawer.
 All other monies are to be dropped in the safe.
 Checks are to be dropped as received.
 All monies are to be kept under lock and key at all times.

-Cashiers will be held accountable for cash shortages to the extent they are preventable and will be collected in accordance with Fair Labor Standards Act provisions.
-Multiple shortages may result in discipline, up to and including termination.
+Cashiers will be held accountable for cash shortages to the extent they are preventable, but such collections will not reduce an employee's pay below minimum wage.
+Cash register shortages may result in discipline, up to and including termination.